Center for Community Resilience

 Evidence increasingly shows that cultivating a community’s resilience is critical to its ability to bounce back from the adverse effects of disasters.
 Research also shows minority and vulnerable communities often utilize faith-based community resources to deal with health and economic challenges.
 In recent years, faith-based organizations have emerged as important settings for disaster preparedness, mitigation, and response.

-The Academic Center for Community Resilience will provide leadership with emphasis on collaboration, capacity building, information sharing and community based stewardship.
-This leadership will increase and strenghten the capacity of neighborhood organizations, especially faith-based ones, to work together in solving problems while generating essential social, economic and spiritual capital that can be invaluable during times of stress.
+The Collaborative Center for Community Resilience will provide leadership with emphasis on collaboration, capacity building, information sharing and community based stewardship.
+This leadership will increase and strengthen the capacity of neighborhood organizations, especially faith-based ones, to work together in solving problems while generating essential social, economic and spiritual capital that can be invaluable during times of stress.

 We strive to create resilient communities by empowering individuals to achieve wholistic transformations of their neighborhoods into therapeutic spaces that reduce vulnerabilities and ensure opportunities for residents to make healthy choices.